RunestoneInteractive/RunestoneServer/source/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 In the RGB color model, we can consider the opposite of the red component as the difference between the original red and 255.
 For example, if the original red component was 50, then the opposite, or negative red value would be ``255-50`` or 205.
-In other words, pixels with alot of red will have negatives with little red and pixels with little red will have negatives with alot.
+In other words, pixels with a lot of red will have negatives with little red and pixels with little red will have negatives with a lot.
 We do the same for the blue and green as well.

 The program below implements this algorithm using the previous image.
 Run it to see the resulting negative image.
-Note that there is alot of processing taking place and this may take a few seconds to complete.
+Note that there is a lot of processing taking place and this may take a few seconds to complete.
 In addition, here are two other images that you can use.
 Change the name of the file in the ``image.Image()`` call to see how these images look as negatives.
 Also, note that there is an ``exitonclick`` method call at the very end which will close the window when you click on it.
 This will allow you to "clear the screen" before drawing the next negative.

 .. raw:: html